ITR13/ITR-sPlayerTracer/README.md

 **errorColor**: What color to use if nameplate color cannot be determined

-**verbosity**: How much stuff is written to the console, min 0, max 3 **disableUi**: If true the mod won't add quick-menu buttons, even if UiExpansionKit is installed
+**verbosity**: How much stuff is written to the console, min 0, max 3

 All colors are defined as RGBA between 0 and 1
 To get a list of keys, check [KeyCode](https://docs.unity3d.com/ScriptReference/KeyCode.html)s (scroll down to Properties for a list of all)